 Let’s explore those three elements:

 You’re constantly working with the outside world, so you can’t control the timing of opportunities that may fall at your feet.
-Let’s say a customer wants to do a press release with you, or an industry analyst ranks your product or service the best on the planet.
+Let’s say a customer wants to do a press release with you, or an industry analyst ranks your product or service as the best on the planet.
 How do you evaluate an opportunity against your current plan?

 Marketers usually pass on an unplanned opportunity for three reasons: timing, resources, and budget.
 But if you have real-time information on these three factors right at your fingertips, it is a lot easier to compare a new opportunity against the current plan to determine which will have more impact on the goals.